One of Britain’s Richest Aristocrats Stabbed to Death at His Country Estate

-LONDON—One of Britain’s richest men has been stabbed to death at his luxurious country estate in a vanishingly rare knife attack that is also reported to have left a woman fighting for her life.
+LONDON—One of Britain’s richest men has been stabbed to death at his luxurious country estate in an attack that is reported to have also left a woman fighting for her life.

 Sir Richard Lexington Sutton, 83, who was listed just above Mick Jagger and George and Amal Clooney in the Sunday Times Rich List, was a member of the British aristocracy imbued with a hereditary title as a baronet.